-Since the beginning of time, it has been man vs animal.
-Over time men have used rocks, clubs, slingshots and rifles to keep these pests at bay.
-Ridding your living areas of varmints is a matter of health, safety and protecting livelihood.
+From the beginning of time, it has been man vs. animal.
+Men have used everything from rocks, to clubs, to slingshots, and rifles to keep these pests at bay.
+Ridding your living areas of varmints is a matter of health, safety, and protecting your livelihood.

-Today we even have the option to call in a pest control company.
-But what if you don’t want to - or can’t- wait for a scheduled appointment that could be days or weeks away?
+Today we have the option to call a pest control company.
+But what if you don’t want to - or can’t- wait for a scheduled appointment?
 That is where your varmint rifle comes in handy.

 - What is a varmint?